jannefiluren/IcanProj.jl/README.md

 - Convert to correct dimensions using `swap_dim_netcdf.jl` and add a time array `time_array_netcdf.jl`.

+## Preparing model parameters

+- Use the `aggregate_params.jl` script for generating input parameters to the model.

 ## Running fsm

-- Run the model using `start.jl` from this [FSM2](https://github.com/jmgnve/FSM2/tree/netcdf) repository.
+- Run the model using `start.jl` from this [FSM2](https://github.com/jmgnve/FSM2/tree/netcdf_landuse) repository.

+- For a test run, start the model using `FSM < nlstnc.txt`.
+For the structure of the input data, meteorological and parameters, see references in the `nlstnc.txt` file.

 ## Processing model outputs

 - Errors for different spatial scales: `table_error_resolutions.jl`.

+## Data locations

+- Most data is currently located in `/data04/jmg/fsm_simulations/netcdf`.

 ## Notes about the MTCLIM model